mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Instructions_Linux_Web_Configuration/Rockchip_Instructions_Linux_Web_Configuration_EN.md

 ![preview](resources/preview_en.png)

-①Player Menu: Only support playing/pausing/stopping。

-②Switch Stream: To be realized.

-③Snapshot: Snapshot.
-Inquire record in review page.
+①Switch Stream: Switch stream to play.

+②Player menu: Support stop and play.

+③Enlarge: Partially enlarge the preview content.

+④Screenshot: screenshot on web.

+⑤Snapshot: Snapshot in device.
+The record can be viewed in the [Snapshot](#Snapshot) (only supported in mainstream).

-④Recording: Recording switch.
+⑥Recording: Recording switch.
 When switch on, color of this button would alter to blue.
-Inquire record in review page.
+The record can be viewed in the [Video Record](#Video Record) (only supported in mainstream).

-⑤PTZ：IPC PTZ.
+⑦PTZ：IPC PTZ.
 To be realized.

+Remark: The player only supports h264 format.

 ## Review